Managing an EAM / CMMS Selection

 Maintenance touches many business areas and systems, and all parties want a solution that best serves their own needs.
-It may seem counterintuitive, but some companies give precedence to nonmaintenance organizations when making maintenance system decisions, and then fail to achieve the full scope of intended benefits.
+It may seem counterintuitive, but some companies give precedence to non-maintenance organizations when making a CMMS selection or other maintenance decisions, and then fail to achieve the full scope of intended benefits.
 Other plants give maintenance free reign without considering the big picture impact.

 The tug-of-war between decision makers can make or break the success of an EAM/CMMS implementation.
-This article addresses the delicate balance of wants and needs, and how they apply in the application selection process.
+This article addresses the delicate balance of wants and needs, and how they apply to CMMS selection.

 Plant maintenance is considered by some to be the unglamorous underground of a company’s operation.
 It may be just a nagging afterthought in the minds of finance, human resources, production, supply chain, and administration personnel.
 That is, until something goes wrong.
 The spotlight turns on when disruptions to “normal” business operations occur, and turns off again when production resumes.
 No one knows better the critical role played by the maintenance organization than the maintenance personnel themselves.